qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 toolbar icons of QGIS, and in |checkbox| :guilabel:`Widgets`, you can (de)activate dialogs as well as their buttons.

-With |mActionSelect| :sup:`Switch to catching widgets in main application`, you can click on elements in QGIS that you want to be hidden and find the corresponding entry in Customization (see figure_customization_).
+With |select| :sup:`Switch to catching widgets in main application`, you can click on elements in QGIS that you want to be hidden and find the corresponding entry in Customization (see figure_customization_).
 You can also save your various setups for different use cases as well.
 Before your changes